NCCA/cfgaa24programingassignment-TaranUni/README.md

 I found it hard to use Sebastian Lagues video to implement the optimization step as I found some parts had explanations which made the problem seem more confusing than it was, for instance the collision radius effect was overwhelming to look at and understand, when the effect radius of every particle is shown at once, instead of 2 or a few of them.

-To keep the video of my program short I only simulated 5000 particles at once allowing the box to fill quicker, although because of this the start is a bit slow on the FPS because of the way the optimization I implemented works, I found this video by [Pixel Physics](https://www.youtube.com/watch?v=J1thcSAT9Dc&list=PLzLQjQOvhO0bBCWPsERzBpuXG7HboGumv&index=14&) the best at explaining how it works.
+To keep the video of my program short I only simulated 5000 particles at once allowing the box to fill quicker, although because of this the start is a bit slow on the FPS because of the way the optimization I implemented works, I found this video by [Inside Code](https://www.youtube.com/watch?v=w4Dosp2U74Y&) the best at explaining how it works.
 Essentially though the optimization works by creating a grid in this case 3D and use it as a way to index every particles general position, then only compare other particles that have an index value within a radius of two from the current particles own cell, which it resides in.
+The other video by [Pixel Physics](https://www.youtube.com/watch?v=J1thcSAT9Dc&list=PLzLQjQOvhO0bBCWPsERzBpuXG7HboGumv&index=14&) also was very useful in explaining, they also go through the entire program simulation structure with code snippets, similar to sebastian Lague.

 #### ~~**Fire VFX** I am now just using the particles for this.~~
-I gave up on the fluid sim due to time constraints and complexity in optimising the code.
+~~I gave up on the fluid sim due to time constraints and complexity in optimising the code.~~

+I ended up flip flopping on this, as once I got shader handling working correctly I basically had everything needed for a fire sim, and so implementing the fluid sim would be the next step in complexity.
+At least this was my thinking.

 #### Old Collision code
 ```C++